November 2000-November 13, 2016

-I'd been watching a website called PetFinder.org (I recommend this site highly, you type in your zip and it gives a list of available animals at participating shelters in your area) and other rescue/shelter sites because Stormy (our then 6 month old spayed Lab X puppy) REEEALLLY needed a buddy.
+In January of 2001 I'd been watching a website called PetFinder.org (I recommend this site highly, you type in your zip and it gives a list of available animals at participating shelters in your area) and other rescue/shelter sites because Stormy (our then 6 month old spayed Lab X puppy) REEEALLLY needed a buddy.
 She just had so much energy and I couldn't play with her the way another dog could.
 We took Stormy to a friend's on New Year's 2001 and she had a BLAST playing with their Golden Retriever.
-So in mid January 2001 I found a Golden cross male on the web, at the Spalding County HS, about 60 miles away.
+I found a Golden cross male on at the Spalding County HS, about 60 miles away.
 The following

 Wednesday was to be his last day before he got put down.
 I tried to talk Jim into taking off work and going with me to look at him, but